 Do Visiting Fellows applicants need to take the Test of English as a Foreign Language (TOEFL)?

 If your native language is not English, you must meet one of the following English proficiency requirements:

+The preferred test for proof of English language proficiency is the TOEFL IBT.
+It is therefore highly recommended that applicants take the TOEFL IBT whenever possible.
 This test is administered by the Educational Testing Service, Box 899, Princeton, New Jersey 08540.
 Only official scores sent directly to the Special Student/Visiting Fellow Office from the test administrators will be accepted.
-The special student program code number is 3478.
+The Special Student program code number is 3478.
 When you take the TOEFL, be certain to use this code so your scores will be sent directly to the Special Student/Visiting Fellow Office.